HarishHary/blink/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Idea
+name: Feature request
 about: An idea for a feature or improvement to Blink.
-title: 'Idea: '
+title: 'Feature request: '
-labels: 'idea'
+labels: feature-request
 assignees: ''

 ---